reggi/is/README.md

 - Ping me on [twitter](http://twitter.com/trevor_landau) if I take too long to respond!
 That probably means I missed the alert/email.

 ## changlog
+#### 0.3.0
+- Expose is.invert
+- Added is.contains
+- Added is.has
+- Remove bower support

 #### 0.2.0
 - Added is.pos
 - Added is.neg